 Boylston, Mass.
 First Church

-This volume contains records of the beginning when it was the Second Church of Shrewsbury, Massachusetts and continuing into the period when it became the Congregational Church of Boylston.
+This volume contains records of the earliest church when it was known as the Second Church of Shrewsbury, Massachusetts.
+These continue into the period when it became the Congregational Church of Boylston.
 The early records were compiled by Rev. Ebenezer Morse, the church's first pastor.
 It includes church meeting minutes, admissions, baptisms, and marriages.
-The last pages of the volume include the records of Rev. Morse's family.
+At the end of the volume are several pages containing records relating to Rev. Morse's family.